 - PTSD Coach App

-Of course, any former service member who is in distress or simply struggling can access the Veterans Crisis Line 24/7 at (800) 273-8255 Option 1.
+Of course, any former service member who is in distress or simply struggling can access the Veterans Crisis Line 24/7 at (800) 273-8255 Option 1 or by simply dialing 988.
 By accessing the Crisis Line and selecting option 1, callers are immediately connected to counselors who are adept in military service issues and those conversations are always confidential.

 Here are more outlets for Afghanistan veterans who may be struggling: